andymac-2/notepad/on_applicatives.md

 If we remove the `>` preceding the call to `getLine`, then we perform the action, but toss the result.
 This works for both `<$>` and `<*>`.

-Consider a different applicative instance using `State`.
+Consider a different `Applicative` instance using `State`.
 We implement a basic stack.
 The implementation is not important, suffice to say that `push` and `pop` do exactly as expected:

 ```haskell
 import Control.Monad.State